-For more information, see the Centers for Disease Control and Prevention's (CDC) Meningococcal vaccine information statement.
+For more information, see the Centers for Disease Control and Prevention's (CDC) Meningococcal vaccine .

-The conjugate vaccine (MCV4, protecting against serogroups A, C, W, and Y) is preferred for people aged 9 months to 55 years and is used for routine childhood vaccination.
+The conjugate vaccine (MCV4, protecting against serogroups A, C, W, and Y) is preferred for people 9 months to 55 years old and is used for routine childhood vaccination (see CDC: Meningococcal ACWY vaccine information statement).

-Meningococcal group B vaccine (MenB) is available to prevent infection by one type of meningitis bacteria that has become common in outbreaks among college students.
+Meningococcal group B vaccine (MenB) is available to prevent infection by one type of meningitis bacteria that has become common in outbreaks among college students (see CDC: Meningococcal B vaccine information statement).

 Administration of Meningococcal Vaccine

-The MCV4 vaccine is a part of routine childhood vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more and is given in two doses injected into a muscle.
+The MCV4 vaccine is a part of the routine vaccination schedule recommended for children (see CDC: Child and Adolescent Immunization Schedule by Age).
+It is given in two doses injected into a muscle.
 The first dose is given at age 11 to 12 years and the second dose at age 16 years.

-The vaccine is also recommended for younger children who are at increased risk of meningococcal infection, such as those without a functioning spleen and those with certain immunodeficiency disorders.
+The vaccine is also recommended for younger children who are at increased risk of meningococcal infection, such as those without a spleen or their spleen does not work well and those with certain immunodeficiency disorders.
 The minimum age for the vaccine varies from 6 weeks to 9 months, depending on the formulation used.

 The MenB vaccine is given in two doses injected into a muscle.
 It can be given to people 10 years of age or older who have certain high-risk conditions.
 However, it may also be given to anyone 16 to 23 years of age who wants it, even if they do not have certain high-risk conditions and are not at increased risk of getting the infection.
 The preferred age for vaccination is 16 to 18 years.